alexrf45/aegis/README.md

 Bug Bounty/Recon example:

-recon.sh is a simple shell script that runs amass, httprobe, httpx, and nuclei on a specified domain.
+recon.sh is a simple shell script that runs amass, httprobe, httpx, and nuclei on specified domains.
 Unfortunately the results must be manually parsed or fed into another script for further target enumeration.
 It's a great start for getting an initial footprint of the target.

 ```bash